• Skip to primary navigation

 Instructions

-4. soak the papaya in water for 15 minutes before cooking.
+• Before cooking, soak the papaya in water for 15 minutes.

-7. Cover the pan with a lid and cook on low flame for 10 minutes.
+• Cover the pan with a lid and cook on low heat for 10 minutes.

-8. The Papaya will release sufficient moisture and hence no need to add water.
+• The raw papaya will release enough moisture, so there is no need to add water.

-11. Add Lemon juice and cook till the gravy thickens a bit and the papaya pieces turn translucent or semi-transparent.
+• Stir in 3 tablespoons of lemon juice and continue cooking until the gravy thickens slightly and the papaya pieces become translucent or semi-transparent.

 Notes